StackExchange/stack-blog/_posts/2015-07-01-the-new-stack-exchange-blog.markdown

 - announcements
 ---

-*Jon is a developer and heads up evangelism efforts at Stack Exchange.
-You can follow him on [Twitter](http://twitter.com/jonhmchan).*

 Today, we're proud to announce the new Stack Exchange blog, all shiny and new!
 It's been [six to eight weeks](http://meta.stackexchange.com/a/19514/242868) in the making and we're really happy our community can finally see it.
 Here's an overview of the major changes that we've made to the site:

 ## Channels